na-na-hi/renget/archive/GFLBots.md

+nymousai@proton.me

 This is the GFL bots list.

 Here is the Non-GFL bots https://rentry.org/aicg

 There's a bunch of Tavern cards and jsons (links in the metadata of the cards) at https://booru.plus/+pygmalion/@nymous

+Older stuff is on the booru, newer stuff should be on characterhub: https://www.chub.ai/profile

 ----